 In 1980 he told the Pennsylvania Environmental Council, a group of academic, government and industry representatives, that “the coal industry is at the mercy of its natural adversary,” referring to regulators.
 In the speech, he proposed a new position in state government that could “act as an advocate” for industry, perhaps as deputy secretary for natural resources in the state commerce department, according to an Oct.
 18, 1980, article in the Pittsburgh Press.

 Walker stated his views again in a 1981 public television documentary called “A Coal Operator’s Turn,” produced by Penn State University.
 In particular, he complained about the permitting process and said regulators didn’t understand the businesses they were regulating.
 “That’s where the frustration and the anger comes in, because primarily I think it’s ignorance on the part of the people we are dealing with.”

 Record As Secretary

-In August, Walker advocated for additional drilling in state forest lands.
-About 700,000 of the 1.5 million acres of forest atop the Marcellus Shale have already been leased out, but Walker wants to expand that total.
+In August 2011, Walker advocated for additional drilling in state forest lands.
+About 700,000 of the 1.5 million acres of forest atop the Marcellus Shale have already been leased out, but Walker sought to expand that total.
 In an interview with Capitolwire, he said additional leasing “allows [Pennsylvania] to solve just about every economic problem we have that is hanging out there, including unfunded pension liability, infrastructure problems.
 In my opinion, we would be foolish not to use that money.”
 He brushed aside environmental concerns, saying, ““It’s a minimum impact on the state forest property, and in a matter of a couple years, it’s going to be re-vegetated.”